 In lieu of celebrating Columbus Day, the Seattle City Council recognizes Indigenous Peoples Day, this is a day of parades, speeches, and celebratory music.

 DID YOU KNOW: One common misconception regarding tribal artwork in Washington State is that totem poles are traditional art forms from the Coast Salish peoples.
 Totem poles are actually crests that represent clans from the indigenous people of Coastal Alaska and Canada.
-The reason why totem poles are associated with Seattle is because a group of men from Seattle came across an abandoned totem pole while in Alaska in 1899.
-The group brought the totem pole back to Seattle and was there known as the “Seattle Totem”
+The reason why totem poles are associated with Seattle is because a group of men from Seattle came across a totem pole while in Alaska in 1899.
+The group brought the totem pole back to Seattle and was there known as the “Seattle Totem.”
+The Tlingit Indians later sued for the unlawful removal of the totem and the courts ruled in favor of the Tlingit people.

 The above information was gathered from a combination of the below websites.
 We encourage you to visit the sites to learn more about the various indigenous cultures in Washington State.